-Now let's connect the gate truss to the fence.
-Make sure your fence is attached to the termination points (wall anchors or Rectangular Post) and all the sections are connected with the section latches or the New Quick Lock Latch!
-Also make sure the gate truss and all the poles are firmly seated all the way in the pool deck.
+Make sure your fence is attached to the termination points (wall anchors or Rectangular Posts) and all the sections are connected with the section latches or Quick Lock Latches.
+Also make sure the Gate Trusses are attached with the Rectangular Brackets.

-Watch the video featuring the all new Quick Lock Latch and add one for every section of fence that you order.
+Watch the video on the New Quick Lock Latch.
+You can order one Quick Lock Latch for every section of fence that you order.